dream of red mansion cover

 Black and White short-film, Daiyu Burying Flowers

-The 2010 TV version of Dream of the Red Chamber, directed by Li Shaohong, was Redologists’ previous online whipping boy.
+The 2010 TV version of The Dream of Red Mansions, directed by Li Shaohong, was Redologists’ previous online whipping boy.
 Upon release, it was slammed for “destroying” a classic, with audiences denouncing the actors’ looks, the opera-inspired costume designs, and the eerie aesthetics of the show.
 All of this deviated from how readers imagined the source material, and the gloomy color palette reminded some netizens of a horror movie.

 Dream of Red Mansion TV show